-If you have a Facebook page for your blog, you should add your just published post there as well and make it known to your audience.
+If you have a Facebook page for your blog, you should add your just published post there and make it known to your audience.

 With all the recent changes in Facebook algorithms, your post’s reach will not be great as it will most probably go to only 3-5% of your followers.
 However, if it is a great post, you should pay to boost it and make it available to your audience.

 We have written a Facebook page marketing guide to check if you want to do Facebook marketing like a PRO.

 If you have Jetpack from WordPress, you will send your post automatically to your Facebook page.
 Don’t forget to re-post it 2 or 3 times per month to reach a higher audience.
 Social Network Auto Poster (SNAP) WordPress plugin does this automatically for you.

 1.2 Your Facebook profile

 You will also get a link from Facebook if your post is set to be seen by the public.

 1.3 Targeted Facebook Groups

 Facebook Groups are an excellent way to get backlinks and, most important, traffic to your posts.
 However, there are some conditions you should follow.
 The first one is to join only targeted groups.
 Otherwise, the admin will delete your post, and the second one is not spam.

 Not only that your post will be deleted, but you may trigger some Facebook anti-spam filters that will drastically reduce the exposure of your current and future post.

 The key here is to promote it moderately and use different headlines, descriptions, and links.
 To tweak your links, you may add HTTP and HTTPS versions or add additional parameters to the end of the link like ?cameFrom=Facebook, ?view=socialmedia, etc.

 Tools like MissingLettr or KingPoster can do this for you automatically.